Xmonero/oxen-mq/README.md

 For example, in oxend the categories described above have authentication levels of:

 - `system` - Admin
-- `sn` - ServiceNode
+- `sn` - Masternode
-- `blink` - LocalServiceNode
+- `blink` - LocalMasternode
 - `blockchain` - Basic

-### Service Node authentication
+### Masternode authentication

-In order to handle ServiceNode authentication, OxenMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active service node.
+In order to handle Masternode authentication, OxenMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active service node.